oyarsa/BitwardenDecrypt/README.md

 ## To Do
 [ ] Nothing.
-Hopefully Bitwarden will implement an [encrypted export](https://community.bitwarden.com/t/encrypted-export/235) and this script can become obsolete.
+Hopefully, Bitwarden will implement an [encrypted export](https://community.bitwarden.com/t/encrypted-export/235), and this script can become obsolete.

 ## License